Superbstingray/UdonPlayerPlatformHook/UdonPlatformHook/!ReadMe.txt

 (Additional)

-Won't work with CyanEmu versions v0.3.10 or below as it wont support player origin tracking so you will need to verify behavior in game.
+Won't work with CyanEmu as it doesn't support player origin tracking so you will need to verify behavior in game.